openmobilehub/omh-storage/README.md

 2. Run the sample app to download files.

-# Sample App
+# Sample App: All-Feature Demonstration
-This repository includes a [Storage-sample](/storage-sample) that demonstrates the functionality of the OMH Storage Client Library.
+This repository also contains a [Storage-sample](/storage-sample), which demonstrates all the functionalities of the OMH Storage Client Library.
+To get started, follow these steps:

-By cloning the repo and executing the app, you can explore the various features offered by the library.
+1. Clone the repository to your local machine.
+2. Set up your Google Cloud project.
+You can refer to the [instructions](#set-up-your-google-cloud-project-for-applications-with-google-services-google-auth) for guidance.
+3. Add the client id to your app using the instructions provided [here](https://github.com/openmobilehub/omh-storage#set-up-your-google-cloud-project-for-applications-with-google-services-google-auth).
+4. Set the variant to `debugSingleBuild`
+5. Run the `storage-sample` on your device

-However, if you prefer a step-by-step approach to learn the SDK from scratch, we recommend following the detailed Getting Started guide provided in this repository.
+However, if you prefer a more structured approach to learn the client library from scratch, it's recommended to begin with the [Getting Started section](#getting-started).
-The guide will walk you through the implementation process and help you integrate the OMH Storage Client Library into your projects effectively.

-**Note: Before running the sample application, make sure to follow the steps in Setup your Google Cloud project for application with Google Services to configure your Google Cloud project.**

 # Documentation
 See example and check the full documentation and add custom implementation at our [Wiki](https://github.com/openmobilehub/omh-storage/wiki).